-RIBL Research Institute for Botanical Linguistics was founded in the framework of HDSA in 2017 by designer Lucia Kolesarova from Prague, artist Dorian de Rijk from Amsterdam, designer Daniela Rota and designer and researcher Meike Hardt, both based in Zurich.
-RIBL’s concern is to explore interdependencies between humans and non-humans.
-Our goal is to question human-centered knowledge production, normalisation processes and truth making in relation to design and art practice.
-Thinking of design and art practice as integrally part of world making and establishing normalisation processes, a pluralistic consideration of the world is necessary.
-Therefore the institutes basic intention is to shift the human perspective and to get connected with, to think with and to use botanical systems as a point of references for human beliefs and truth making.
-We are interested in non-human systems, interaction and ways of communication that gives access to more-than-human perspectives.
-Our practice within RIBL Institute consists of sharing and organizing settings, events, gatherings that uses hand-on methods, design, discussions and performance in a playful and ironic manner for aiming at exploration, speculation and research.
+RIBL Research Institute for Botanical Linguistics was founded in the framework of Hackers & Designers Summer Academy in 2017.
+RIBL’s aspiraton is to explore interdependencies between humans and non-humans.
+Our goal is to question human-centred knowledge production, normalization processes, and truthmaking in relation to design and art practice.
+When thinking of design and art practice as an integral part of world making and to establish normalization processes, we believe that it is necessary to consider the world as pluralistic.
+Therefore the institute's basic intention is to shift the human perspective and to get connected with botanicals, to think “with” them and to use botanical systems as a point of reference for human beliefs and truthmaking.
+Our practice within RIBL consists of organizing dinner events and hands-on workshops, discussions, and performance in a playful and ironic manner to aim at exploration, design and research.

 This two days project started as an ironic performative installation: A tomato plant got hacked by receiving signals via sound waves.
 Those datas got connected via a Python program with bitmap pictures in order to visualize the plant's response.
 A photoshoot was organized in order to document the hacking activities, a webpage was published and we designed RIBL uniforms for the exhibition.
 This state of making and performing was both a moment of learning through making and sharing a statement.
 We were simultaneously inhabiting the role of Institute researchers and founders, collectively negotiating our identity, and experiencing the limits of staging the hacking analysis of the botanical landscape.
 This was the founding momentum of RIBL.

 From which perspective are we building our world?
-From which perspective do we make up believes and normativities? – All too human?
-While eating plants we are going to question knowledge production and truth making that is “all too human”.
+From which perspective do we make up beliefs and normativities? – All too human?
+While eating plants we questioned knowledge production and truthmaking which is “all too human”.
 What can we learn from other-than-human-systems?
-How can we communicate with and think “with” botanicals and use botanical system as a point of references for reflecting human beliefs and truth making?
-In a performative way we use the dinner as a quick collective think thank and experimentation to investigate ways to think “with” and to communicate with plants.
-We will discuss the need of pluralistic ways of knowledge production and move on to investigate ways of including the non-human as attendant of the dinner.
-The outcome of the dinner will be well-fed participants, discussions, dancing, small experiments in forms of notes, sketches, prototypes or performative answer and/or whatever feels right.
+How can we communicate “with” and think “with” botanicals and use botanical systems as a point of reference to reflect human beliefs and truthmaking?

-- We borrow the expression: „All too human“ of one of Rosi Braidotti´s lecture title: Posthuman, All Too Human Rosi Braidotti (2017, May) Posthuman, All Too Human.
+- We borrow the expression: „All too human“ of one of Rosi Braidotti´s lecture title: Posthuman, All Too Human.
 Lecture given at Durham University as part of the Durham Castle Lectures Series 2016/17

 2017 – ongoing